 The first time you turn on your computer, it automatically selects common settings for your monitor.
 The IBM monitor sold for use with your Aptiva computer supports Data Display Channel (DDC).
-With DDC, your computer automatically selects the correct horizontal frequency and the best refresh rate your monitor can support.
+With DDC, your computer automatically selects the best refresh rate your monitor can support.
+The refresh rate determines how quickly the screen image is drawn on the screen.